manifold-systems/manifold/manifold-core-parent/manifold/README.md

      supported using this configuration.

-* **`mixed`**: Compiles project resource types statically such as resource files, and compiles dynamic resource types dynamically such as Dark Java and dynamic structural interface bridges.
+* **`mixed`**: Compiles project resource types statically such as resource files, and compiles dynamic resource types dynamically such as Dark Java.
 Both compile-time and runtime binaries are included in your distribution.

     **Advantages**:
     * **Dynamic**.
-Supports features such as structural typing without having to build static bridges.
-Additionally, purely dynamic features such as Dark Java enable dynamic runtime compilation of resources.
+Purely dynamic features such as Dark Java enable dynamic runtime compilation of resources.
     * **Performance**.
 Since resource types are compiled ahead of time as .class files, load time for a resource type is the same a Java type.